EDUCATION: Delivering world-class education through innovative courses

-This course, taught to junior finance majors studying abroad in London, will introduce students to emerging markets investing and provide them with both the conceptual framework and practical knowledge necessary to understand emerging economies.
-The course will use case studies and lectures to provide an in-depth look at emerging markets and global investing.
+This course, taught to junior finance majors studying abroad in London, introduces students to emerging markets investing and provide them with both the conceptual framework and practical knowledge necessary to understand emerging economies.
+The course uses case studies and lectures to provide an in-depth look at emerging markets and global investing.
 Dynamic classroom experience focused on analyzing real-time geopolitical and economic developments.
 The course is being taught by a leading London based investment professional.
 Course pre-reqs or concurrent requirements are: Advanced Corporate Finance (FIN 30400) and Investment Theory (FIN 30600).

 This course is designed to enhance investor skills in a global context.
 Senior members of the Notre Dame Investment Office will lead discussions with world-class investors as guest lecturers on topics including hedge funds, emerging markets, global asset allocation, risk management, and portfolio measurement and evaluation.
 Application only.

 IPM students in London

 This course is intended to provide a working knowledge of the open-source programming language Python.
 It will teach the essential aspects of coding in Python to build financial applications involving analytics, large datasets and unstructured data.
 The objective is to provide students with a better understanding of how computer applications can be used to solve business problems.